vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 The _ācārya_ who obeys the successive commands of (the Lord who is) the first  _ācārya_ regulates (the minds and actions of) his śiṣyas by methods of instruction which create[^121] in them noble qualities similar to those in himself and which are like irresistible waves of the celestial sea of his boundless compassion.
 By doing so, he saves not only the disciple but himself also under the guise of saving him.

+[^121]:
+_Guṇasaṅkramah_ may mean also “which create a path for the entrance of their noble qualities into their disciples"